cmunozperez/LingPeer/README.md

 ## Retraining the Classifier
-You can retrain the classifier by providing a new dataset from Lingbuzz.
+You can retrain the program by providing a new dataset from Lingbuzz.
 To do this, follow these steps:

 1. Obtain a new dataset from Lingbuzz by running the [lingbuzz_scraper](https://github.com/cmunozperez/lingbuzz_scraper) tool.
 2. Place the newly generated csv file in the project directory.